 He argued that he had a stammer which caused him to raise his voice unusually.
 He insisted his loudness was not aggressive but simply a result of his condition.
 He said his stammer got worse the more stressed he got, sometimes gesticulating and moving his body as he struggled to speak.
 He said that when he approached his cousin, who was working at a check-out till at the same branch, he was “afflicted with the stutter and could not squeeze out the words he wanted to say”.

-Held: The Employment Tribunal seems to have rejected his claim for disability discrimination and unfair dismissal.
+Held: His stammer was a disability, but the Employment Tribunal seems to have rejected his claim for disability discrimination and unfair dismissal.

 The judge in a preliminary hearing appears to have accepted that he had a disability.
 The judge there is quoted as saying “‘He has been dismissed for a reason related to his disability, in part – raising his voice and moving his body.”

 I have not seen the tribunal decisions.
-This summary is based on the news reports linked above.
+The summary of the facts and decision above is based on the news reports linked above.